Mossy1022/Translations/docs/P2P Messages.md

 **On receive**
 - If payload base equals my base → **no translation**; speak directly.
 - Else translate once from `sourceLanguageCode` → my language.

+**Receiver Post-processing**

+After one-pass translation (if needed), run the Target-Language Purity Guard from Emission.md.
+Do not delay TTS beyond the commit→TTS budget; if cleanup is slow, speak best-so-far and finalize text display afterwards.